nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

    - Affiliation

-❗ For the other parts below the personal data it is recommended to use ARC Commander (**done by the CMML**) for adding the metadata and it should not be filled out manually.
+❗ For the other parts below the personal data it is recommended to use ARC Commander  for adding the metadata and it should not be filled out manually.

 ***